0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

 Now both nodes are running, Devnet for Starknet and Anvil for Ethereum.

-Then, open a third terminal in the same directory of this README, from which we will operate on the running nodes:
+Then, open a third terminal **in the same directory of this README**, from which we will operate on the running nodes:
 ```bash
 # This .env file combines variables for both chain.
 source ./.env